ChainsomeLabs/deeplook-dashboard/README.md

 VITE_API_URL=https://your.deeplook.api.url
 ```

+The Deeplook backend documentation and source code can be found here: https://github.com/ChainsomeLabs/deeplook .

 ### 2. Install dependencies

 We are using `pnpm` as a dependency manager, but feel free to use `npm`, `yarn` or any other.